“The ignorance of one voter in a democracy impairs the security of all.”

 Anything that appears on a ballot other than a candidate running for office is called a ballot measure.
 Ballot measures are broken down into two distinct categories:

 The terms above are both forms of “direct democracy” practiced by various states.
+26 states allow for citizen-initiated ballot measures.

 In a direct democracy, all citizens, without the intermediary of elected or appointed officials, can participate in making public decisions.
 Ballot measures are a form of direct democracy practiced by many states in the U.S.

-As of September 2, 2020, 121 statewide ballot measures had been certified for the 2020 ballot in 34 states.
+As of July 22, 2024, 133 statewide ballot measures (initiatives and/or referendums) have been certified for the ballot in 38 states for elections in 2024.

 Questions (Ballot Measures):